pjain03/image_encrypt/README.md

 Library and app to encrypt/decrypt images

 ## Encryption Algorithms:
+Each implemented encryption algorithm is responsible for reading from the source and writing to the destination.
+We use the [stb](https://github.com/nothings/stb) library by default.
 The following is a list of algorithms we provided in our project:

 ### Randomized Encryption Algorithm: